Colonial Farm Family Life: Daily Struggles and Survival

 Life on a colonial farm revolved around the fields.
 Early in the morning, men would work in the fields, tending to the crops and animals.
 Women would also work in the fields, gathering wood, herding animals, and even helping with some of the more basic farming tasks like hoeing and harvesting.

+Depending on the size of the farm, there may have been enslaved workers helping with the more laborious tasks.
+Though children did not usually help with the daily field work, they often assisted with simple tasks like weeding and gathering eggs.
 Interestingly daily life on a farm in colonial times included the fact that most farms had only a few domesticated animals such as cows, horses, pigs, and chickens.
 It was also common for farmers to employ crop rotation methods to maintain soil fertility.

 Dinner

+At the end of a long day, colonial families would come together for a meal.
+After the men had finished their early morning work and before they started their evening chores, families would enjoy a hearty dinner.
 Depending on what was available, this would typically include a combination of proteins, grains, fruits, and vegetables.
 For proteins, this might include poultry, pork, or beef; grains could be wheat, corn, oats, or rye; and fruits and vegetables could vary seasonally.

 Women were in charge of preparing meals and while they did not work in the fields, they were still responsible for much of the work associated with running a farm, including cooking, cleaning, tending to livestock, and preserving food.